What is psychotherapy?

-- Interpersonal therapy — helps you deal more effectively with people and situations you find difficult.
+- Interpersonal therapy — helps a person deal more effectively with people and situations they find difficult.

 - Family therapy — aims to improve relationships within a family, and the family function as a whole.
 Therapy sessions are conducted with family members.

 - Acceptance and commitment therapy — helps a person accept stressful events, such as experiencing psychotic symptoms, and commit to develop positive attitudes towards them and focus on the present moment.

 - Psychodynamic psychotherapy — increases awareness of how distressing thoughts and feelings came to be.

 What are the benefits of psychotherapy?

 Psychotherapy does not stop stressful events, but it gives you the power to cope in a healthy way.
 It can also help you understand yourself.